cost breakdown

 A single applicant should budget about $259,500 all-in for Grenada citizenship in 2026, and a family of four about $275,000 to $285,000.
 The advertised number is $235,000, and unusually for this industry, the gap between headline and reality is modest, because Grenada’s donation already covers a family of up to four.
 What the marketing does hide sits elsewhere: a real estate route that costs meaningfully more than its sticker, and a flat $30,000 commission that explains every “free consultation” you have been offered.

 Standing disclosure first: Grenada standardized its marketing-agent commission at a flat US$30,000 per approved application in April 2025, and industry reporting puts the practical range at $30,000 to $35,000.
-Whoever is advising you for free is being paid that, on your approval, by the program.
-Civita charges a flat published fee, takes nothing from any program, and rebates in full any commission an engagement captures.
+That helps explain why some consultations are free.
+Civita charges a flat published fee, is paid only by clients, and never receives, controls, redirects or rebates an agent-side payment.
 Now the arithmetic.

 The donation route: where the family math shines